prernaadvani/whatsprernacooking/_posts/2020-12-16-white-sauce-pasta.md

 * 1.5 tablespoons all purpose flour
 * 3/4 cup half and half
 * 3/4 cup grated pecorino romano, plus some extra as a garnish (in a pinch, you can use parmesan)
-* 1/2 cup grated parmesan or pecorino romano (I used pecorino romano)
 * salt, to taste